Blackheath Blue Mountains views

 Option 3 – Blackheath

-Take the 698 bus from Katoomba to the Blue Mountains Heritage Centre, Govetts Leap Road.
-Spend a few minutes exploring the heritage centre before you head off on the Fairfax Heritage Track to George Phillips Lookout and then on to Govetts Leap lookout.
+Take the 698 bus from Katoomba to the Blue Mountains Heritage Centre on Govetts Leap Road.
+Spend a few minutes inside before heading off on the Fairfax Heritage Track to George Phillips Lookout and on to Govetts Leap.

 The Grose Valley from Evans Lookout